ajtran303/create_rails_app/README.md

 # Shop

 A boilerplate Test Driven Development environment for Rails.
 Clone the repo down and delete `./.git`.
-Rename your app in `application.html`.
+Maybe try the [`rename`](https://github.com/morshedalam/rename) gem.
 Write some tests.
+Do the things!

 ## Installation